ncrocfer/radric/README.rst

 Radric - Static website generator
 =================================

 Radric is a **static website generator** written in Python.
-Just write your pages and your posts in Markdown format, and Radric generates the HTML pages :
+Just write your pages and your posts in ReST or Markdown format, and Radric generates the HTML pages :

 .. code-block::